 In this course, students will study camera tools and apply photographic techniques to their pictures.
 Topics explored include; aperture settings, ISO settings, shutter speeds, on and off camera flash, depth of field, lens choice and compositional concepts.
 Through lectures and lab time, students will also study lighting for portraiture, low light photography, how and when to use a tripod, and common camera settings including: histograms, self-timers, as well as camera sensor cleaning, and camera care.

-Below is one offering of this course for the Fall 2019 term.
+Below is one offering of this course for the Winter 2020 term.

 Upon successful completion, the student will be able to:

 Effective as of Fall 2013

 MDIA 1099 is offered as a part of the following programs: